-So if you’re reading this, the chances are you’ve already written one and now need to find out how to do a press release submission.
-That’s why we’ve fully updated our guide to the best press release submission sites for 2020.
+So if you’re reading this, then chances are you’ve already written one and now need to find out how to do a press release submission.
+That’s why we’ve fully updated our guide to the best press release submission sites for 2021.

 If you’re still yet to actually write one though, you can learn everything you need to know about writing a press release in our Ultimate Startup Press Release Guide.
 You can also download our press release template and examples here, to make the process super easy.

 As we were writing the updated version of this page, we did what all good copywriters do and reviewed the other page-one search results on Google.
 To our surprise, a lot of the advice around backlinking for SEO was way, way out of date.
 Some of the pages were dated as far back as 2009, and as SEO years are similar to cat years, the advice was from another era.

 The general consensus within the SEO industry is that press release submission sites are no longer an effective means of earning beneficial backlinks.
 Long story short, a few years ago Google got fed up with people abusing these platforms to gain backlinks.